dreamcatcher-tech/network/Inbox/2023-01-30 1522 CRM Different sector data formats.md

 They stay in the sorted list, but are also added to the unsorted list.
 Unapproved and not in the ordered list immediately goes to the top.
 Each customer is verified for correctness by looking it up in the sector, checking if it is in the unordered list, displaying a virtual data point if so.
 Pass down as virtual props into the datum.
+Each sector, when it has a service assigned to it, takes a snapshot of the sector that it is included in.
+If this changes, then in the customer list, these customers show up as an error.

+### Initial computation
+Trigger `REBUILD` to walk all the customers, and find their locations again.
+This method will not detect customers with a changed gps location, unless we store reference to the customer collection pulseId that we are complete for.
+Customers should not be able to alter their gps without the sector being updated about it.

+Walks the whole customer list, and runs the same action as `UPDATE_GPS` for each one.
+If the sector is being moved, will be marked as unordered.
+Else it will be left as ordered.
+Full version will check against the last known pulseId of the customer to see if the gps altered.

 ## V4 storing gps in the sectors
 If the gps location was not in the customer, but was stored in the sector, then changes become obvious.
+This might be used by storing the location in both places, so that sectors can be redrawn rapidly without address info, and so that changes in gps can be detected.